dorkbox/SystemTray/README.md

  1. *Sun/Oracle* AWT system-tray menus on MacOS **do not** respond to both mouse buttons, where native menus do
  1. *Sun/Oracle* AWT system-tray menus on MacOS **do not** support images, where native menus do
  1. Windows *native* menus **do not** support images attached to menu entries
  1. Windows menus **do not** support a different L&F from the running application
+ 1. java.awt.Desktop.getDesktop() is **broken** when using GTK3 or on MacOS.
  1. Windows, Linux, and MacOSX menus (native or otherwise) do not support HiDPI configurations
- 1. java.awt.Desktop.getDesktop() is **broken** when using GTK3 or on MacOS.
+    1. Java8 is not DPI aware (so the icons + fonts must be scaled appropriately)
+    2. Java 11+ is DPI aware, but must be explicitly enabled via native API calls
+ 1. Gnome/KDE environments no longer show system-tray icons without special shell extensions installed (this library will install and update them automatically)

 This is for cross-platform use, specifically - linux 32/64, mac 32/64, and windows 32/64.
 Java 8+